 back to top

-However, there has not yet been enough research performed to show if this treatment would benefit children, and exactly what the effects of such drugs may be in children’s bodies.
-Anti-IgE is now licensed for the treatment of severe asthma for children over 12 in the UK, but there is still a lot of work to be done to find its place in the treatment of
+Research is ongoing to see which children might benefit from this treatment, and what the effects of such drugs might be in children.
+Anti-IgE is now licensed for the treatment of severe asthma for children over 12 in the UK, but there is still a lot of work to be done to find its place in the treatment of allergic disease.

 back to top